-Over the previous decades, and through 2022, the Claims Conference conducted extensive outreach to ensure that as many survivors as possible were made aware of and encouraged to apply for compensation.
+The Claims Conference's advocacy on behalf of Holocaust survivors has made this and all subsequent demographic reports possible.
+Over the previous decades, and still today, the Claims Conference conducted extensive outreach to ensure that as many survivors as possible were made aware of and encouraged to apply for compensation.
 This outreach included advertising (print and other media), communication to communal organizations, survivor groups, synagogues and other agencies and organizations.
-Through this extensive global outreach, the Claims Conference has been able to establish an unprecedented worldwide database of survivors documenting not only their persecution history but also their needs as they age.
+This extensive outreach has led to the establishment of a unique and unprecedented database of Holocaust survivors around the world - this includes the persecution history of survivors and also provides insights to their needs as they age..
 The database is comprised of all those who have ever responded to outreach to apply for compensation as well as those who receive German government-funded services also administered through the Claims Conference.

 In addition to these outreach efforts, the Claims Conference negotiations have sought to expand the criteria for eligibility for compensation to include as comprehensive a representation of all Jewish survivors of Nazi persecution as possible.
-Over the years, criteria have been expanded not only to include a more complete registry of all camps and ghettos, including camps in North Africa12, but also to reduce or remove income requirements, and to extend benefits to those who suffered from persecution not previously recognized by Germany - such as those who lived under or fled from the Leningrad Siege, those who currently live in the countries of the former Soviet Union, those who lived in open ghettos, as well as other new criteria (see Appendix B: Definition of Holocaust Survivor).
+Over the years, criteria have been expanded not only to include a more complete registry of all camps and ghettos, including camps in North Africa, but also to reduce or remove income requirements, and to extend benefits to those who suffered from persecution not previously recognized by Germany - such as those who lived under or fled from the Leningrad Siege, those who currently live in the countries of the former Soviet Union, those who lived in open ghettos, as well as other new criteria (see Appendix B: Definition of Holocaust Survivor).